GoogleCloudPlatform/migrate-to-containers/guides/petclinic/3-migrate/README.md

 cd postgresql
 ```

-1. Before migrating a GCE VM using Migrate for Anthos and GKE you must turn off the VM.
+1. Before migrating a GCE VM using Migrate to Containers you must turn off the VM.
 Turn it off by running the command:
 ``` bash
 gcloud compute instances stop petclinic-postgres --project $PROJECT_ID --zone $ZONE_ID
 ```